What is a Base layer?

 A layering system delivers temperature control and comfort; warmth gets trapped in the layers, which can then be removed if you’re working hard.
 Cellulosic fabrics, with lots of little micro pockets of air which get trapped and warm up next to your skin, are ideal.
 For example, wool, and also bamboo.

-For example, Ali Wilde, expedition leader for Secret Compass said of our men’s sports trunks (underwear) after a 16 days non stop trek through tropical rainforest in Madagascar:
+For example, Ali Wilde, expedition leader for Secret Compass said of our men’s sports boxers (underwear) after a 16 days non stop trek through tropical rainforest in Madagascar:

 “brilliantly comfortable and wicking so didn’t have any problems with the heat and exertion.
 I would thoroughly recommend them to anyone”